proche-c/ft_transcendence/README.md

 # Transcendence Project

 ## Overview
-This project is a web application built with a containerized architecture using **Nginx, a backend service, and a frontend service**.
+ft_transcendence is a real-time multiplayer Pong tournament web application built as part of a 42 school project.
+It features a responsive single-page interface developed in **TypeScript** and allows users to play live Pong games locally or remotely.
+Players can register with aliases, participate in matchmaking, and compete in tournaments with clearly displayed match order.
+The game is fully containerized using Docker and follows strict frontend, backend, and security guidelines.Passwords are securely hashed, inputs are validated, and all communication is secured via HTTPS/WSS.
+The project avoids full-feature third-party libraries and ensures compatibility with the latest stable version of Firefox.
 The architecture follows this flow:

 ```mermaid
 flowchart LR